-of Washington's rapid transit system.
-The building, erected as a car barn, repair shop, and administrative offices for the Metropolitan Railroad Company in 1896 is an architecturally imposing structure representing three important stages in the history of the rapid transit system: (1) the electrification of Washington streetcars and the final replacement of horse-drawn cars in the 1890's (2) the consolidation of streetcar lines into a functional network in the early 20th century (3) the gradual replacement of the streetcar by the bus in the first half of the 20th century.
+The East Capitol Street Car Barn building, designed by Waddy B. Wood, was erected as a car barn, repair shop, and administrative offices for the Metropolitan Railroad Company in 1896.
+It is an architecturally imposing structure representing three important stages in the history of the rapid transit system: the electrification of Washington streetcars and the final replacement of horse-drawn cars in the 1890s, the consolidation of streetcar lines into a functional network in the early 20th century, and the gradual replacement of the streetcar by the bus in the first half of the 20th century.

-DC designation: March 27, 1973
+DC Inventory: March 27, 1973

-National Register listing: February 5, 1974
+National Register: February 5, 1974